 - I’ll never amount to anything so what’s the point.

 - There’s nothing special about me, so I may as well end it.

-Eventually your self esteem will be on it’s knees begging for help.
+Eventually your self esteem will be on its knees.
+And you’ll feel worthless inside.

 7. Eagles don’t hang around with pigeons

-Confident people just don’t hang around with insecure people who feel shit about themselves.
+Confident people just don’tt hang around with insecure people who feel shit about themselves.
 If they did, then they’d end up just like them.

 The 7 things that influence your self esteem: